Jingyi221/PwC-Switzerland-Power-BI-Job-Simulation/README.md

 Here is a hint: Calculating the following measures could help to define proper KPIs:

-# of men
+-# of men
-# of women
+-# of women
-# of leavers
+-# of leavers
-% employees promoted (FY21)
+-% employees promoted (FY21)
-% of women promoted
+-% of women promoted
-% of hires men
+-% of hires men
-% of hires women
+-% of hires women
-% turnover
+-% turnover
-Average performance rating: men
+-Average performance rating: men
-Average Performance rating: women
+-Average Performance rating: women